adowlingnz/adowlingnz/README.md

 # About Me

-I am a Chartered IT Professional (CITPnz) with extensive experience as an IT Manager and Senior Software Engineer, specializing in governance and operations.
+I am a Chartered IT Professional (CITPnz) with extensive experience as an IT Manager and Senior Software Engineer, specialising in governance and operations.
 My expertise spans the full software development lifecycle, from client-server products to scalable enterprise solutions.

 ## Skills and Technologies